DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards.rst

 Here is a link to the `Video and info from Wang Tongze himself <https://www.youtube.com/watch?v=LJcYgR479Vw>`_

-Sparkfun Thing Plus (ESP32)
+SparkFun Thing Plus (ESP32)
 =============================

 Tinkerer Level

 This is a very powerful board in its own right.
 It almost seems a shame to use it just for WiFi, though with custom firmware, it could handle WiFi duty and a lot more.
 The advantage of this board is it has a connector for an external antenna.
-The board is relatively expensive, but Sparkfun has quality products and top notch support.
+The board is relatively expensive, but SparkFun has quality products and top notch support.
 Detailed installation instructions can be found at: https://docs.espressif.com/projects/esp-at/en/latest/Get_Started/index.html

 .. image:: ../../_static/images/wifi/sparkfun_thing_plus.jpg
-   :alt: Sparkfun Thing Plus
+   :alt: SparkFun Thing Plus
    :scale: 40%

 https://www.sparkfun.com/products/17381